5 sessions waitlisted or full — 35 still open

-Riding Camp is a sports & athletics summer camp in Denver, CO for ages 8 to 18.
-Tuition starts at $500 and goes up to $525 per week.
-The camp runs half_day_am sessions.
-Enrollment is currently unknown.
+Riding Camp is a sports & athletics summer camp in Denver, CO.
+Tuition starts at $500 and goes up to $525 per session.

 Riding Camp - Week 1: June 8-12 (Ages 12-14)